 Tip 4 - T@rgetting Tweets

 Engage specific users!
-Using “@username” (known as @mentioning) in the body of a Tweet will create a personal connection (that is tracked for you seperately) when replying/commenting on relevant issues.
+Using “@username” (known as @mentioning) in the body of a Tweet will create a personal connection (that is tracked for you separately) when replying/commenting on relevant issues.
 Re-tweets will be reciprocated, creating more buzz, and therefore spreading the reach of your Tweets!

 Keep your voice consistent as well.
 A direct and approachable tone is important to keep followers listening.